 Your employees need to be able to put those new skills to work in your business.
-Set up opportunities where they can quickly apply the new skills and get feedback
+Create opportunities where they can quickly apply the new skills and get feedback.

-What is a company culture and how do I create and maintain an attractive one?
+What is a company culture and how do I create/maintain an attractive one?